What is Otoplasty?

 Many patients opt to have the procedure performed as in office procedure, avoiding general anesthesia and expedite recovery tremendously.
 Many patients are able to return to work 3-4 days after the procedure.

 Dr. Shah uses a variety of techniques to create a more aesthetically pleasing ear.
-He uses a combination of suture techniques and excisional techniques specific for your ears.
+He uses a combination of suture techniques and excisional techniques specific to your ears.
 This customized approach allows for your ears to be fit for your face.
-He avoids an overly done look by his modification of techniques allowing for a natural appearing ear.
+He avoids an overly done look by his modification of techniques, allowing for a natural-appearing ear.

 Otoplasty Before & After